-Regularly voted the best restaurant in South Africa, as well as twice chosen among the best 50 in the world, so you’ll need to book well in advance.
+You’ll need to book well in advance for this restaurant.
+It is regularly voted as of the best restaurants in South Africa, as well as twice chosen among the best 50 in the world.
 The open-air kitchen is part of the experience, producing a fusion of South African with French, Asian and other influences, matched with the best in South African wines.

 Chef Farrel Hirsch oversees this award-winning restaurant in the Cellars-Hohenort Hotel, which sits in beautiful Winelands.
 A tasting menu is the best way to sample Hirsch’s imaginative cooking, with its strong Asian influences, paired with the best local wine.

 So popular is La Colombe that it now has a partner, La Petite Colombe in Le Quartier Français Hotel.
 At the original restaurant, in the Silvermist organic wine estate, the signature dish is a can of tuna.
 It’s a very upmarket tin, but that’s an idea of the fun to be had eating in a place TripAdvisor users voted among the world’s top 10 fine dining restaurants.